beemesh/iroh-sdht/README.md

   256‑bit node IDs and keys, XOR distance, and bucketed routing tables.

 - **Coral‑style sloppy DHT behavior**
-  Peers are grouped into **latency‑based clusters**, and lookups escalate from fast/near clusters to slower/further ones.
+  Peers are grouped into **latency‑based tiers**, and lookups escalate from fast/near tiers to slower/further ones.

-- **Adaptive dynamic clustering**
+- **Adaptive dynamic tiering**
-  Cluster boundaries are learned from observed RTTs using a bounded k‑means variant.
-The number of latency clusters is chosen dynamically within configured limits.
+  Tier boundaries are learned from observed RTTs using a bounded k‑means variant.
+The number of latency tiers is chosen dynamically within configured limits.

 - **Backpressure‑aware storage**
   A local key/value store with soft limits on memory/disk and request rate, exposing a `pressure` signal and evicting under load.